Hole in the Wall (American game show): Revival

 On July 20, 2010, Cartoon Network announced that it picked up the series, now updated for its younger audience.
 FremantleMedia would return as the show's producers.
-The series premiered October 6, 2010, with Real World Hawaii cast member Teck Holmes as host.
+The series premiered on October 6, 2010, with The Real World: Hawaii cast member Teck Holmes as host.
 Joining him as the show's lifeguard was model/lifeguard Emily Hedicke.
 A second cycle debuted in April 2011, and featured a new co-host, lifeguard Aaron Gingrich.
 On January 19, 2012, the CN version of Hole in the Wall aired its last episode.

 Fox version (2008–2009)

 Game play

 Two teams of three people play, with a hobby, occupation, or location as the team name.
 Two lifeguards, one male and one female, sit poolside.
 The contestants are dressed in the silver spandex zentai unitards and wear red or blue helmets, elbow pads, and knee pads depending on the team color.

-A replay is shown after each wall has passed whether cleared or not.
-If a wall is not cleared, a diagram is shown of the best method.
+A replay is shown each time the wall was passed and each time wall was not cleared, a diagram is shown of the best method.

 One rule that is almost automatically assumed is that contestants must jump through the hole without breaking it all off or falling in the water.
 The rule that most players inadvertently break is that at least one foot must be in the play area.